decentraland-scenes/inworld-ai-colyseus-proxy-service/README.md

 - `index.ts`: main entry point, register an empty room handler and attach [`@colyseus/monitor`](https://github.com/colyseus/colyseus-monitor)
 - `src/rooms/MyRoom.ts`: an empty room handler for you to implement your logic
-- `src/rooms/schema/NpcChatRoom.ts`: is the room you that handles proxying requests to and from InWorld.
+- `src/rooms/schema/NpcChatRoom.ts`: is the room you that handles proxying requests to and from Inworld AI.
 - `src/rooms/schema/GenesisPlazaRoom.ts`: is the room you will connect to using a command pattern passing calls to NpcChatRoom.
 This allows you to put other game logic in here and keep it encapsulated
 - `loadtest/example.ts`: scriptable client for the loadtest tool (see `npm run loadtest`)
 - `package.json`: